-Let’s first examine what beige is
+Let’s first examine: exactly what color is beige?

-According to wiki beige is a very pale brown color, variously described as a pale sandy fawn color, a grayish tan, a light-grayish yellowish brown, or a pale to grayish yellow.
+According to wiki, beige is a very pale brown color, variously described as a pale sandy fawn color, a grayish tan, a light-grayish yellowish brown, or a pale to grayish yellow.

 It can indeed be a tough color to wear depending on your specific skin color, but it can also look very chic, provided it is worn in the right way.